nodecg/nodecg/tutorials/4_security.md

 ```

 Local authentication also support password hashing.
 In order to enable, fill the `password` property with `<algorithm>:<hash>`.
+For generating a valid password hash, you must use `sessionSecret` as secret key.

 Currently, only native Node.js algorithms are supported.